-- The MLDS Center and data sharing partner must have an executed Memorandum of Understanding (MOU) in place to add data elements to the MLDS Data Inventory. - 2.
+- 1. The MLDS Center and data sharing partner must have an executed Data Sharing Agreement Memorandum of Understanding (MOU) in place prior to transfer of any data to the MLDS. - 2.
 If the new data collection is from a data sharing partner with an existing MOU, a determination will be made whether the existing MOU covers the new data type.
 If it does not, an amendment to the existing agreement will need to be established. - 3.
 If this is the first data collection from a data sharing partner then an initial MOU must be created.
+The development of the MOU should start early in the new data collection process to provide time for legal review.